Consistent sales practices make it easier for customers to buy from you. They can also help you:

 If a customer cancels the lay-by, the business can charge cancellation fees to cover costs that can be proven, but only if the fees have been written into the agreement.
 Costs can include things like storage, depreciation and administration.

-Consumers have extra protections when a salesperson contacts them at home, over the phone or in a public place - eg shopping centre.
+You have extra protections when a salesperson contacts you at home, over the phone or in a public place, such as shopping centre.

-Door to door salespeople must not visit a customer without an appointment at the following times:
+Door-to-door salespeople must not visit you (without an appointment) at the following times:

 - on a Sunday or a public holiday